ikosmidis/MEstimation.jl/docs/src/man/examples.md

 The estimator ``\hat\theta`` is generally biased, as can be shown, for example, by an application of the Jensen inequality assuming that ``X_i``is independent of ``Y_i``, and its bias can be reduced using the empirically adjusted estimating functions approach in Kosmidis & Lunardon (2020).

-This example illustrates how GEEBRA can be used to calculate the ``M``-estimator and its reduced-bias version.
+This example illustrates how **MEstimation** can be used to calculate the ``M``-estimator and its reduced-bias version.

 ```@repl 1
-using GEEBRA, Random
+using MEstimation, Random
 ```

 Define a data type for ratio estimation problems